maidsafe/temp_safe_network/safe-cli/README.md

 We can optionally also pass the `SafeKey`'s XorUrl to have the CLI to verify they correspond to each other, i.e. if the `SafeKey`'s XorUrl is provided, the CLI will check if it corresponds to the public key derived from the passed secret key, and throw an error if it doesn't.

-The target `SafeKey`'s secret key can be passed as an argument (or it will be retrieved from `stdin`), let's check the balance of the `SafeKey` we created in previous section:
+The target `SafeKey`'s secret key can be passed as an argument (or it will be retrieved from `stdin`).
+Let's check the balance of the `SafeKey` we created in the previous section:
 ```bash
 $ safe keys balance
 Enter secret key corresponding to the SafeKey to query the balance from: c4cc596d7321a3054d397beff82fe64f49c3896a07a349d31f29574ac9f56965